“Home is the source for

 “Wacky…just missed it.”

-After that sensitive Northside touch ’n’ go, things went south in a major way.
+After our sensitive Northside touch ’n’ go, things went south in a major way.
 I had helped Melissa sort and stack our truckload further, neatly lining a far side of the Saversohn garage.
 In the process, we hashed out where we stood, where we’d go next, what to do in what context and under what circumstances until my head felt like three pounds of ground round going reasty.
-Packed to its ripped, white and black dotted headliner, my squareback trundled along Edens Expressway toward downtown, where I fed into the Dan Ryan.
-South of Loop’s vast rail yards and massive printing plants paved the way for Archer Avenue, a long, industrial mishmash that diagonaled out to Midway Airport and beyond.
+Packed to its ripped, black dotted headliner, my squareback trundled along Edens Expressway toward downtown, where I fed into the Dan Ryan.
+South of Loop’s vast rail yards and massive printing plants paved the way for Archer Avenue, a long, industrial mishmash that diagonaled out to Midway Airport and beyond, toward my old ’burb.
+Nearer in, Archer sliced through the late Mayor Daley’s Bridgeport neighborhood, settled by Irish canal workers, root stock precinct for the poll running and ward patronage that had defined Chicago politics since Da Mayor first emerged victorious from his humble bungalow.
+Archer then angled roughly past the International Amphitheater where he all but cuffed Abe Ribicoff at the ’68 Democratic Convention—Chicago Seven, and all that.

 Still, I gradually got the hang of it: delivering commuters from Union Station to the Prudential Building, rushing commodity brokers from their Lincoln Park condos across the LaSalle Street bridge to the Board of Trade, speeding hungover sales managers from near-North hotels to appointments at the Merchandise Mart, diamond studded tourists from the Conrad Hilton to the Magnificent Mile.

-Come nightfall, I’d work the Palmer House to the Playboy Building, Pick-Congress to the Berghoff Restaurant, Gold Coasters to the Symphony, west suburban rowdies to the Rush Street watering holes.
-The trick was, run that meter, fake it on the best directions, small-talk them to death so they wouldn’t notice any roundabouts, slow time the red lights, then floor it and brake screeching hard up to the destination, tipping gratuities in your favor, by and large.
-Stuff each fare in the floorboard safe, tally your trip sheet envelope, pocket the rest as below-board payback cash: Pretty soon the hustle became routine, which left a little too much time for idle thoughts, but virtually no waking hours for the old folks at home.
+Come nightfall, I’d work the Palmer House to the Playboy Building, Pick-Congress to the Berghoff Restaurant, Gold Coasters to the Symphony, suburban rowdies to the Rush Street watering holes.
+The measly trick was, run that meter, fake it on the best directions, small-talk them to death so they wouldn’t notice any dodgy roundabouts, slow time the red lights, then floor it and brake screeching hard up to the destination, tipping gratuities in your favor, by and large.
+Stuff each fare in the floorboard safe, tally your trip sheet envelope, pocket the rest as below-board payback cash: Pretty soon the hustle became routine, which left a little too much time for troubling thoughts like why here, now—much less waking hours for the old folks at home.

 But now and then I’d pick up a subdued Saul Bellow stranded on the Northside, an economizing Milton Friedman in Hyde Park, land some jokey Aykroyd or Bob Newhart trolling Second City between sitcoms, shuttle a fat and sassy Liza or a Lainie Kazan from the Ambassador East to West.
-Today, for example, here I was, missing the down ramp to Emerald City, racing a daisy chain of draw bridges rising like crocodile jaws, Wells Street to LaSalle, Clark to Dearborn, Wabash to State Street toward Michigan Avenue, trying to beat a lake-bound tug and coal barge, enroute to the glittery northern side of the green Chicago River.
+Yet today, here I was, missing the down ramp to Emerald City, racing a daisy chain of draw bridges rising like crocodile jaws, Wells Street to LaSalle, Wabash to State Street toward Michigan Avenue, trying to beat a lake-bound tug and coal barge, en route to the glittery northern side of the green Chicago River.

-“If you know what’s good for you, you’ll beat that goddamn thing!
-These damnfangled bascules ruining my luncheon.
+“Beat that goddamn bridge!
 I’ve got to get back here to Mather Tower for sound checks.
-You think I can be expected to just rip ’n’ read?!”
+You think I can just rip ’n’ read?!”

 “Doin’ best I can, sir…sorta getting reacquainted, just got back in town from San Francisco,” I said, as if that weighed on anything, tip-wise.

 “Frisco, huh?
 With all those left-wing losers and their crackpot anti-American ways,” the fare muttered, surveying traffic in every direction, penning some items in a reporter’s spiral notebook.
-“Christ blessed sake, where’s my Cadillac when I need it…
+“Christ blessed sake, where’s my Cadillac driver when I need him…”

-“How else am I going to get out to my Learjet,” asked the load, exchanging the note pad for a money clip from his blue gabardine breast pocket, unrolling a ten-spot and fiver, handing them through the shield window.
+“How the hell else am I going to get out to my Learjet?” asked the load, exchanging note pad for money clip from his blue gabardine breast pocket, unrolling a ten-spot and fiver, handing them through the shield window.
 “Takes the lord’s intervention to beat bridge jams in this goddamn Democrat town.”

 “Something for your Page Two, huh,” I grinned warily, as he palmed off the change.
-“Kinda like, Hailin’ Harvey’s lament…”
+“Sorta like, Hailin’ Harvey’s lament…”

 “Me?
 Not even close…” I waved in gratitude.

-“Maybe you ought to give advertising a try,” he said, sliding out, bundling up his cashmere overcoat in a stiff lake shore wind, turning toward the hotel’s canopied entryway with nary a flicker in his hair-sprayed receding pompadour.
+“Maybe you ought to give advertising a try,” he slid out, bundling up his cashmere overcoat in a stiff lake shore wind, turning toward the hotel’s canopied entryway with nary a flicker in his hair-sprayed receding pompadour.
 “It’s got to be better than this…”

 “Thanks, Mr. Harvey,” I shouted in his wake.